kokunyan/astrotask/README.md

 | 2   | Add tests for actions      | ❌     |
 | 3   | Add tests for ui           | ❌     |
 | 4   | Add description generation | ❌     |

-## Struggles

-Somehow Astro actions trigger page reload on form submition, I tried a lot of options to fix it, yet victory keeps avoiding me.

-UPD.
-Well, I've just fixed it manually with addition of svelte stores